 If you’re not familiar with counting collections, here’s a good resource: Teacher Education by Design.

 Recently, in a first-grade class, I taught a lesson using counting collections.
-Sign up for my FREE newsletter and receive the lesson plan in your email.
+Keep read to learn how to sign up for my FREE newsletter and receive the lesson plan in your email.

 I started the lesson by showing a picture of a bunch of gummy bears so I could ask this question: What do you notice?